BroadbandForum/data-model-template/specification/index.md

                    the top of the naming hierarchy.\
                  - If the path begins with a dot, it is relative to the Mount Point (if mounted), or the Root or Service Object (otherwise).\
-                 - Otherwise, the path is relative to the current object (c.f. scope=object).
+                 - Otherwise, the path is relative to the current object (see scope=object).

 model            The path is relative to the Root or Service Object.

 object           The path is relative to the current object.

+absolute         The path is an absolute path, and will be used as is.

 ----------------------------------------------------------------------------------